typings/typings/docs/tsd.md

 typings install
 ```

+### Change `.tsdrc` to `.typingsrc`

+You may have created a `.tsdrc` file in your user or project directory if you were behind a firewall, used a proxy, or had setup a github token.
+Change the filename to .typingsrc In Windows Explorer, type `.typingsrc.` and the last period is removed automatically.

+Update the names of two properties in `.typingsrc`:

+> rename `token` to `githubToken`

+> rename `strictSSL` to `rejectUnauthorized`

-Finally, update your `tsconfig.json` according to the Typings resolution [you wish to include](https://github.com/typings/typings/blob/master/docs/faq.md#module-resolutions).
+### Finally, update your `tsconfig.json` according to the Typings resolution [you wish to include](https://github.com/typings/typings/blob/master/docs/faq.md#module-resolutions).
 For example:

 ```json
  {